oliviergimenez/my_website/content/talks/workshop.md

 weight = 8

 +++

+June 26, 2022.
+Workshop on Bayesian capture-recapture inference with hidden Markov models, R and Nimble for the [ISEC2022 conference](https://www.isec2022.org/workshop-4/).
+All material available from [dedicated website](https://oliviergimenez.github.io/hmm-cr-nimble-isec2022-workshop/).

 March 21-22, 2022.
 Quantitative methods for population dynamics: A two-day workshop with R. All material available from [dedicated website](https://oliviergimenez.github.io/popdyn-workshop/).